 Sales and marketing expenses consist primarily of personnel-related costs for our sales and marketing departments, costs related to sales commissions, trade shows, advertising, facilities costs, and other demand generation services.
-We expect our sales and marketing costs will increase over time as we expand our headcount, optimize our reseller network and invest in brand awareness and demand generation.
+We reorganized our go-to-market team during the fourth quarter of 2022, and expect that costs will stabilize as we continue to optimize our team.